3mdeb/pxe-server/docs/OPNSense.md

-In order to boot OPNSense via PXE, you need to do the following:
+In order to boot OPNSense via iPXE, you need to do the following:

 1. Download ISO from http://opnsense.mirrorhost.pw/releases/17.7/OPNsense-17.7-OpenSSL-serial-amd64.img.bz2